hichambendaoud/hichambendaoud.github.io/README.md

 ---

 ## 👋 About Me
-Junior Data Analyst driven by transforming raw data into actionable insights.I hold a Master’s degree in Computer Science and Complex Systems Engineering, Skilled in data analysis, visualization, and applying machine learning and deep learning techniques.
-Proficient in leveraging cloud technologies to extract, clean, and analyze large datasets efficiently.
-Passionate about creating interactive dashboards and visualizations that empower stakeholders to make informed decisions.
-Open to collaboration and ready to take on new challenges, I leverage data and cloud technologies to drive business success.
+Junior Data Analyst with a Master’s degree in Computer Science and Complex Systems Engineering.
+I have developed skills in web data extraction, data modeling, manipulation, and visualization through various projects using Python, SQL, Power BI, and Tableau.
+From data collection to the creation of interactive dashboards, I am driven by the transformation of raw data into insights that support informed decision-making.
 ---

 ## 🔧 Skills